stolle42/Tutorials/docker/introduction.md

 # Architecture
 Docker uses a client-server-architecture: The server (docker engine) manages different docker clients.
 Clients are running on the host OS as regular processes.
 # Hello World
-Create an application (or choose an old application) which you want to run on different machines.
+Choose an old application) which you want to run on different machines.
 If you don't have an application, you can create a very simple one like this:
 ```js
 console.log("Hello world!");
 ```
-save this as a javascript file (`greeting.js`) and - congratulations!
-You created your first app!
+Save this as a javascript file (`greeting.js`) and - congratulations!
+You created your first simple application!

-So how do we containerize it?
-Well, the first step is to create a `DOCKERFILE`.
-This is a plain text file containing all the instructions necessary to build the app, like OS-version, dependencies etc. You can think of it as a release document that is understandable to computers.
+Ok, but that was a sidequest.
+We actually want to containerize the app.
+So how do we do that?
+Well, the first step is to create a file named `DOCKERFILE`.
+This file contains all the instructions necessary to build the application, like OS-version, dependencies etc. You can think of it as a release document, but one that is understandable to computers.

 Let's talk about the most important DOCKERFILE-commands:
 Normally, you won't create the entire container. instead, you'll reuse and extend some container(s) that already exist in order to simplify your workflow.
 This is done by the command `FROM`.